 People were different, we were different.
 In the place of being in a hurry, we all seemed to have time, in place of indifference we all were connected and concerned, in the place of blank stares we looked one another in the eyes.

 The city slowly came back to life, terraces grew and grew wherever there was free space or even when there wasn’t.
 Umbrellas went up, inflatable flamingos appeared at the entrances of restaurants and even the smartest restaurant managed to add a rogue terrace with a white tablecloth.
 Waiters greeted us like long-lost friends.

 Gratitude filled her streets and our hearts, wonder abounded as we had the right to roam again and every detail was fascinating and beautiful.
 The gardens that had been locked away and had grown wild, were filled again with flowers and colour.

 As the weeks passed, the village atmosphere remained as all of us started to roam even the most touristy restaurants that now stood empty, places that we once fought to sit in, we could finally get a seat outside with a spectacular view.

 It was like being a kid in a lolly shop, Parisians and adopted Parisians had the menu to a moveable feast and now we could finally get a seat at the table and order up big!

 The weeks keep passing and the kindness remains, conversations with strangers have become the new normal and the level of gratitude to sit on a beautiful café terrace is still as joyful as the first time we ever did it.

-There is a feeling of spaciousness that wasn’t here before, it’s luxurious and with that spaciousness the city is softer and less aggressive.
-That constant feeling of FOMO that we would miss out if we didn’t get there early, has disappeared.
+There is a feeling of spaciousness that wasn’t here before, it’s luxurious and with that spaciousness, the city is softer and less aggressive.
+That constant feeling of FOMO that we would miss out on if we didn’t get there early, has disappeared.

 Why am I telling you this?
 There is a reason, particularly if you are in lockdown and your heart is breaking from the feeling of confinement, restrictions, loss of income, contact, unknown and more.